Parliamentary.ai

 Overview

-This bill proposes to limit the time a person can serve as Prime Minister of the United Kingdom to a maximum of two terms of Parliament.
-This means that after two consecutive terms, a Prime Minister would be required to resign.
+This bill proposes to limit the time a person can serve as Prime Minister of the UK to a maximum of two terms of Parliament.
+This means that after serving for two full parliamentary terms, a Prime Minister would be required to resign.

 Description